itsvantae/AWS-Projects/Build a daily task scheduler application using Amazon PartyRock/README.md

 Building and experimenting with PartyRock not only gives you hands-on experience with AI but also helps you understand how to leverage its capabilities effectively.
 I've been exploring PartyRock recently and found it incredibly fun to use, and I'm excited for you to experience it too while building this project.

 # Steps to be performed:
-we'll be going through the following steps.
+We'll be going through the following steps to create our project:

 1. Generating the daily task scheduler application
 2. Changes in existing widgets